NAV on 2020/06/02

 Following 5 years in corporate finance at Standard Bank, Warren joined STANLIB in 2005 where he initially specialised in resources analysis and portfolio management.
 He has been a portfolio manager in the Multi-Asset Franchise since 2009.

-Fund review The STANLIB Balanced Cautious Fund produced a return of +1.9% over the past quarter ended 30 September 2018, outperforming its benchmark return of +0.5%.
+The STANLIB Balanced Cautious Fund delivered a return of +1.4% for the quarter ended 30 September 2019.

 To achieve a reasonable level of current income and long-term capital growth at average risk